abhisack/abhisack.github.io/_posts/2015-05-22-creating-simple-fulscreen-modals.markdown

 codepen: false
 ---

 You often have some content on your site that you don't want to show the user by default but show it when he demands it.
 Fullscreen modals is a very good idea to store such sub-content (like some message, hint or faq) that can't be fit into a tooltip.
-There're many articles out there teaching you to create modals (that fixed width thingy!).
+There're many articles out there teaching you to create modals (that fixed position thingy!).
 [Sara Soueidan](https://twitter.com/SaraSoueidan) has got good [article](tympanus.net/codrops/2013/11/07/css-overlay-techniques/) on it.
 I recommend you reading that article first if you're new to modal UI.

 If you've been into front-end development world for some time, you'd probably be familiar with techniques used for creating modals.
 Let's have a look at how we create a basic modal-